Google Translate Disclaimer

 Home or property owners who think they are dealing with an infestation should contact a pest control professional.
 Tenants who believe they have a pest infestation should contact their landlord.

-The gypsy moth (Lymantria dispar) is an invasive species that feeds on deciduous and coniferous trees causing destruction.
-Currently, there is a significant increase in the presence of gypsy moths within our communities.
+The spongy moth (Lymantria dispar) is an invasive species that feeds on deciduous and coniferous trees causing destruction.
+Currently, there is a significant increase in the presence of spongy moths within our communities.

-You can learn more about the prevention and control of the gypsy moths from the Government of Ontario website.
+You can learn more about the prevention and control of the spongy moths from the Government of Ontario website.

 Did you find what you were looking for today?